wharvex/NewShank/README.md

 We should use integer i64 and not i32 as IPA runs on i64.

 Origianl fibonacci.shank is not used yet.
-(For increment variable needs to be done and its body)
+(For loop increment variable needs to be done and generality needs to be implemented)

 To convert IR to RISC-V: llc -march=riscv32 <input_file>.ll -o <output_file>.s